japm/goScript/README.md

-# evalGo
+#goScript

-Golang expression evaluator
+Golang like scripting language